researchart/fse20/submissions/reusable/fse-508/README.md

 python ./train.py
 ```
 ## Experiments
-You can either run all the attack experiments or only the analysis.
+You can either run all the attack experiments or the analysis.
 The available experiments are:
 * random: Run a random search (RQ1)
 * papernot: Use an iterative papernot attack (RQ1)
 * f1f2f3f4: Run a multiobjective search with the 4 objectives f1, f2, f3, f4 (RQ2)
-* f1f2f4: Run a multiobjective search with the 3 objectives f1, f2, f3, f4 (RQ2)
+* f1f2f4: Run a multiobjective search with the 3 objectives f1, f2, f4 (RQ2)
-* f1f3f4: Run a multiobjective search with the 3 objectives f1, f2, f3, f4 (RQ2)
+* f1f3f4: Run a multiobjective search with the 3 objectives f1, f3, f4 (RQ2)
-* retrain: Adversarial training with the f1f2f3f4 adversarial (RQ3)

 ```shell
 # Running the analysis with pre-run experiments